SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/story-goals.md

 Many sub-classes and trackers exist to automate the unlocking process, as shown in the next section.

 > [!NOTE]
 > A StoryGoal object can be instantiated directly, without accessing the `StoryGoalHandler` or any goal tracking classes.
-However, a goal created in this way must be triggered manually.
+However, a goal created in this way must be triggered manually through its `Trigger()` method.

 ## Trackers

 These internal game classes manage the automatic unlocking of specific goals.
-You do not need to access them directly.
+You do not need to access them directly, but they are listed below to allow a deeper understanding of how this system works:

 | Tracker type        | Description                                                                                                                              |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |